 This is a good time to eat carbs because the triggered insulin release works to reduce cortisol levels for faster recovery.
 The carbs also stimulate the release of serotonin which is then, in turn, converted into melatonin to aid in sleep.
 Those people looking to lose fat will find that consuming CARBOHYDRATES THE ENEMY post-workout and then also during dinner will be of most benefit.
 Athletes looking for a competitive edge in terms of performance., however, will find that carbs at dinner make the most sense for better sleep, recovery, and good clean energy to be readily available for the following day.

 Finally, it is important to understand what kinds of carbs are better than others.
 Simply put, staying away from processed carbs is the key here!
 Processed carbs typically include refined wheat and contain no fiber.
 As a result, they affect blood-sugar differently and can create as cascade of negative effects, such as, initiating massive cravings, igniting adverse immune responses due to their inflammatory properties, and are just packed with empty calories.

 Instead, focus on whole carbs from starches, vegetables, fruits, and non-wheat grains.

-Although the amount, timing, and types of carbohydrate intake varies from person-to-person depending on their individual goals, this article serves as a summary of some of the basics as a means to dispel the myth that, “Carbs are the enemy”.
+Although the amount, timing, and types of carbohydrate intake varies from person-to-person depending on their individual goals, this article serves as a summary of some of the basics as a means to dispel the myth that, “CARBOHYDRATES THE ENEMY”.
 They are actually the complete opposite, but you must find out where your, “Sweet spot” (pun intended) is.